wearpants/instrument/doc/basic_use.rst

 >>> _ = instrument.each(math_is_hard(5))
 >>> list(_)
-1 elements in 0.10 seconds
+1 items in 0.10 seconds
-1 elements in 0.10 seconds
+1 items in 0.10 seconds
-1 elements in 0.10 seconds
+1 items in 0.10 seconds
-1 elements in 0.10 seconds
+1 items in 0.10 seconds
-1 elements in 0.10 seconds
+1 items in 0.10 seconds
 [0, 1, 4, 9, 16]

 The :func:`first` wrapper measures the time taken to produce the